OneMoreSummer/academic-kickstart/content/post/the-topsy-turvy-world-of-national-counties-cricket/index.md

   focal_point: Smart
   preview_only: false
 ---
 2023 saw a fabulous victory for Buckinghamshire over Devon in the National Counties Championship final.
 This historic competition, first played in 1895, is as English as cake and Alice in Wonderland.
-But through the Looking Glass, via the scorer’s laptop, we can see a different world, a new upside down world, of systemic privilege.
+But through the Looking Glass, via the scorer’s laptop, we can see a different world, a new upside down world of systemic privilege.
 Thirteen of the fourteen top 7 batters, 93%, went to independent schools.
 But only 7% of the population go to independent schools and the rest, the 93%, go to state schools.
 Welcome to the topsy-turvy world of National Counties cricket.

 To be fair some of the bowlers did go to state school and four players were of unknown schooling.
 Even if these four all went to state schools, for every state player in the match there would be two independent school players.
 This percentage is higher than the professional game.